R Line (RTD)

-The R Line or Aurora Line/I-225 Rail is a Regional Transportation District (RTD) light rail line that serves stations in Aurora, Denver, Greenwood Village, Centennial and Lone Tree.
-Opening on February 24, 2017, the line was designated as the "R" line, reflecting the letter R’s in "Aurora" and "RidgeGate".

-The line travels over newer and older portions of the RTD Light Rail system.
-The R Line was preceded by the G Line, which operated from 2006 to 2009 along the southern half of the route.
-The R Line is the only line in the RTD rail system not serving downtown Denver.
+The R Line is a Regional Transportation District (RTD) light rail line that serves stations in Aurora, Denver, Greenwood Village, Centennial and Lone Tree, Colorado.
+The line began operation on February 24, 2017.
+During planning and construction, it was known as the I-225 Line.
+The line received its letter designation to reflect the letter Rs in "Aurora" and "RidgeGate".
+The line travels over newer and older portions of the RTD light rail system, and is the only line in the RTD rail system that does not serve downtown Denver.
+It is colored lime green on system maps.

-Service south of Florida station was suspended from June 2023 until October 2023 due to maintenance on the Southeast Corridor between I-25 & Broadway station and Lincoln station.
-This project is temporarily paused until May 2024.
-The R Line is and will continue running the full route between Peoria and Lincoln; however, it will see limited service in the evenings throughout the rest of the project.
+The R Line's northern terminus is Peoria station in Aurora, and its southern terminus is Lincoln station in Lone Tree.
+As of 2026, service has been temporarily extended south of Lincoln to RidgeGate Parkway Station.
+This configuration will remain through the completion of the Downtown Rail Reconstruction Project, at which point the R Line terminus will return to Lincoln.

 History

-G Line service (2006–2009)
+G Line (2006 - 2009)

 November 17, 2006 saw the completion of the Southeast Corridor light rail project (part of the Transportation Expansion Project).
-One of the four routes that were part of the RTD’s service plan for the corridor, the route between Aurora and Lone Tree, was named the “G Line” and assigned the color brown.
-The G Line’s northern terminus was at Nine Mile Station in Aurora on the I-225 branch of the system, shared with the H Line, while its southern terminus was at Lincoln Avenue Station in Lone Tree, shared with the E and F Lines.
+One of the four routes that were part of the RTD’s service plan for the corridor, the route between Aurora and Lone Tree, was named the G Line and assigned the color brown.
+The G Line’s northern terminus was at Nine Mile station in Aurora on the I-225 branch of the system, shared with the H Line, while its southern terminus was at Lincoln station in Lone Tree, shared with the E and F Lines.

-In August 2007, night, Saturday, Sunday and holiday service on this route was discontinued due to low ridership.
-An exception was the lone northbound Owl service trip on weekend and holiday mornings.
+In August 2007, night, Saturday, Sunday and holiday service was discontinued due to low ridership.
 Service was further reduced to peak hour-only in August 2008 before being suspended entirely on May 3, 2009.
+RTD would later re-use the G Line designation for a commuter rail service between Union Station and Wheat Ridge.

+The table below shows the G Line's final service pattern and connections in 2009.